jaseknighter/krill/krill_study1.md

 simple_table[4] = "fruit"
  -->

 #### back to the issue at hand
+as a reminder, we are looking for the `min` and `max` values of the lfo and reverb return level params. we didn't find them when we used the `tab.print` command two variables we created referencing the params (`lfo` and `rev_return_level`). however, they may be found in the params' controlspecs

-finding the params' `min` and `max` values, we can run tab.print again on the params controlspecs, but first, let's create two new variables for the controlspecs and then print out their contents:
+let's create two new variables for the params' controlspecs and then print out their contents:

 ```
 lfo_cs = lfo.controlspec